Washington University in St. Louis: Medical College affiliation

 In 1890, the St. Louis Medical College proposed establishing a physiological laboratory in partnership with Washington University.
 Although the university initially declined, the medical college renewed its efforts to affiliate.
 A joint committee formed in early 1891, and by April, the college formally became the "Medical Department of Washington University".

 Missouri Medical College, established in 1840, affiliated with Washington University in 1899.

 In 1892, the Missouri Dental College, with a curriculum closely aligned with the St. Louis Medical College, also affiliated with Washington University.

 In 1899, the Missouri Medical College, established in 1840 as the oldest medical school west of the Mississippi in conjunction with Kemper College, merged with the St. Louis Medical College.
-Historian Historian Ralph E. Morrow later wrote that this affiliation completed the foundation of Washington University's health programs.
+Historian Ralph E. Morrow later wrote that this affiliation completed the foundation of Washington University's health programs.
 The merger doubled medical school enrollment.
 It also provided greater access to hospital beds for clinical work and expanded physical facilities, including the conversion of a Missouri Medical College building into Washington University's first hospital.